-October 29: People Problems: Managing Conflict Locally
+October 29: People Problems: Managing Conflict Locally (not recorded)

 Join Charlotte Glenn, State Coordinator of the North Carolina Extension Master Gardener Program, and Dave Close as they share the principles of conflict management, role play various conflict scenarios, and lead small group discussions on the topic.

 Materials for the Leadership Training Meetings held in early November 2018 throughout the state.

 News and projects from the EMG State Coordinator’s Office, including strategic planning updates and 2019 EMG College